Getting Around Istanbul: How To Use Public Transport in Istanbul

 Nowadays it runs over 194 kilometers of track with a total of 133 stations, linking neighborhoods all over the city.

-Plus, navigating it is pretty straightforward: buy your ticket at one of the many vending machines scattered around the station or from the friendly ticket staff.
-You can also use the Istanbulkart and top it up at the machines.
+Plus, navigating it is pretty straightforward: you can either use your contactless payment card, or buy your ticket at one of the many vending machines scattered around the station or from the friendly ticket staff.

 The metro reaches most major points in Istanbul such as Sultanahmet and Uskidar.

-It’s also the quickest and easiest way to reach the Asian side of Istanbul.
+It’s also the quickest and easiest way to reach the attractions on the Asian side of Istanbul, such as Uskudar and Kadıköy.

-Istanbul is a bustling city with so much to see, so if you don’t want to travel underground, another great way to get around is by bus.
+Istanbul is a bustling city with so much to see, so if you don’t want to travel underground, another great way to get around is by bus (dolmuş).

 The large, yellow buses take you to places all over Istanbul.
 With over 4,012 buses and 783 bus lines, you can find a bus to take you anywhere.